-The unitary patent is not replacing the current European patent system.
-Nothing will change in the way in which a European patent application is filed, prosecuted and granted by the European Patent Office (EPO).
-The opposition and appeal procedure before the EPO will still apply.
-The unitary patent will exist alongside the bundle of national patent rights currently available by validating a European patent.
-Independent national patent systems will also continue to be available.
+The unitary patent has not replaced the European patent system.
+Nothing has changed in the way in which a European patent application is filed, prosecuted and granted by the European Patent Office (EPO).
+The opposition and appeal procedure before the EPO still applies.
+The unitary patent exists alongside the bundle of national patent rights currently available by validating a European patent.
+Independent national patent systems also continue to be available.

 It is impossible in a guide of this nature to deal with every detail of the unitary patent.
 If you are contemplating using the system, you should take specific and detailed advice relating to your particular circumstances.
 We are happy to provide more detailed and specific advice on request.

 The unitary patent has been created via the unitary patent package.
 This includes the Agreement on a Unified Patent Court (UPC Agreement) which was signed by 25 EU member states on 19 February 2013, Regulation (EU) No 1257/2012 concerning unitary patent protection, and Regulation (EU) No 1260/2012 setting out the translation arrangements for such protection.

 After the withdrawal of the UK from the EU following Brexit, the UK also withdrew from the UPC Agreement.
 This leaves the following 24 EU member states taking part in the UP and UPC: